 During the year, you will find that your children will sometimes be taught by other teachers.
 Absences can happen for several different reasons: the teacher may not be well, or they may be on a training course; they may be having time out of class for monitoring, or for planning, preparation and assessment ('PPA Time').
-In KS1, the teachers covering PPA (planning time) will be continuing with the activities that the teachers would have been doing had they been in the classroom.
+In KSI, the teachers covering PPA (planning time) will be continuing with the activities that the teachers would have been doing had they been in the classroom.
 The teachers covering PPA in KS2 will be doing handwriting and spelling.
-In the Y5 bulge year group this will also include maths problem solving and reasoning.
+In the Y4 classes they will also do multiplication practice.

 We use a very good supply agency which we have used for the last four years.
 Wherever possible, we try to use supply teachers who have visited us before, to cover.
 Teaching Assistants also cover classes for up to half a day due to teacher absence.
 This works well as the teaching assistants know the children and know the school procedures.
 I want to assure you that every effort is made to make this the best possible experience for the children.